-- Where the appointment does take place we will need our Contractors to follow the Government's most current advice for social distancing protocols, such as avoiding contact within two metres, using hand sanitiser and washing of hands for a minimum of 20 seconds with soap and water before entering and upon leaving the appointment.
+- Where the appointment does take place we will need our Contractors to follow the Government's most current advice for social distancing protocols, using hand sanitiser and washing of hands for a minimum of 20 seconds with soap and water before entering and upon leaving the appointment.
 Where it is felt necessary our Contractors may decide to wear a face mask and disposable gloves.

-These are unsettling and unprecedented times, but we are people of faith and, whilst it is right for us to lament all that has been taken away, we are also called to seek God in both the familiar and routine as well as in new ways in the days and weeks to come.
-As Bishop Julian reminded us in his pastoral letter of 24th March, this is a time to pause and reflect on what is truly important about our faith, our prayer life and our worship and to be courageous enough to explore new ways of being, at least for a short while.
+These continue to be unsettling times, but we are people of faith and whilst it is right for us to lament all that has been taken away, we are also called to continue to seek God in both the familiar and routine as well as in new ways in the days and weeks to come.

 - As activities restart make sure you continue to incorporate time that feeds your spirit in addition to prayer for the world, nation, community and parish.
-Do that thing you have always been meaning to do but have never had time for.
-Be courageous and imaginative.
+Seek patterns of prayer and quiet time that suit you, that support you rather than constrain or drain you.

-- Try not to listen to/ read/ watch too much media.
-If you can limit the places you get information from and the time you spend getting that information.
+- Continue to limit the places you get information from and the time you spend getting that information.
 A lot of information circulating online can be inaccurate, misleading, or unhelpful in your local context.
 Consider taking social media sabbaticals?

 - Continuing or starting a journal can be helpful.
-Re-read your thoughts and prayers and ideas that come to you as you slow down a little from the usual hectic round of ministerial tasks.
-Dare to dream some dreams about how to use the lessons learnt in your community once the pandemic has passed, which it will.
+Re-read your thoughts and prayers and ideas.
+Dare to dream some dreams about how to use the lessons learnt in your community as the lockdown eases.